feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 5 "Hoofdgeld der Binnen Batavia Woonachtig Chineezen", in Plakaatboek van Nederlandsch-Indie (1885.
 Batavia: Landsdrukkerij), vol. 1, 1610-1624, pp. 76-77; see also “Chronologische Geschiedenis van Batavia door Een Chinees", p.
 17.

-6 | Blussé, Strange Company.
+6 I Blussé, Strange Company.
 Chinese Settlers, Mestizo Women and the Dutch in VOC Batavia (1986.
 Dordrecht: Foris Publications), p.
 68.

-7 Plakaatboek van Nederlandsch-Indie, vol. |, 1614-1624, p.
+7 Plakaatboek van Nederlandsch-Indie, vol. I, 1614-1624, p.
 76; L. Blusse, Strange Company, p.
 58.

 8 E de Waal, Aanteekeningen over de Koloniale Onderwerpen (1865. 's Gravenhage: Martinus Nijhoff), vol. V, De Kleine Verpachten Middelen, part ll, p.
 406; and also W E van Mastenbroek, De Historische Ontwikkeling van de Staatsrechtelijke Indeeling, p.
 23.

 9 F de Haan, Oud Batavia (1930.
-Bandung: A C Nix & Co), vol. |, p.
+Bandung: A C Nix & Co), vol. I, p.
 61, quoted in L Blusse, Strange Company, p.
 58.

 207 income from the capitation tax, returning Chinese diminished this potential revenue.

-| assume that in the 1800's, the 'hoodfgeld' was also imposed on the Malays, as they were still considered at that time to be 'vreemde oosterlingen', foreigners from the eastern part of the archipelago.10 Later, in 1824, the capitation tax was applied in regions where there was a large Chinese community, such as Pamekasan, on the island of Madura, and in Semarang. ;
+I assume that in the 1800's, the 'hoodfgeld' was also imposed on the Malays, as they were still considered at that time to be 'vreemde oosterlingen', foreigners from the eastern part of the archipelago.10 Later, in 1824, the capitation tax was applied in regions where there was a large Chinese community, such as Pamekasan, on the island of Madura, and in Semarang. ;

 There were many Chinese who tried to escape the capitation tax, either by moving to Bantam or Mataram or by converting Islam, to becoming Muslim Chinese or peranakan.!11 It should be noted here that until the midnineteenth century, the term peranakan was widely used for the Muslim Chinese who cut off their pigtails, whom the Dutch called geschoren Chinees, or shaven Chinese.!2 By the 1830s, the term peranakan was no longer applied to the Muslim Chinese, as the Dutch closed the office of kommandant der Parnakkans.13